Welcome to Frequently Asked Questions

-You will be prompted to log back in so please re-input our login details to carry on using the GeoPlace services.
+You will be prompted to log back in, so please re-input our login details to carry on using the GeoPlace services.

 Uploading is a simple process that requires nothing more than a standard browser.
 To start uploading go to the login located to the top right of the services homepage.
-Once logged in click on Upload your data (under the streets menu).
+Once logged in click on Upload your data (under the street menu).

 Click Add Files and browse to the location of your files.